 The Hive

-The Hive at Irlam Endowed provides a specialist and nurturing educational environment for children with either speech and language disorders and/or children who are on the Autism Spectrum.
-Children within the enhanced resource provision receive intensive teaching which is personalised to their EHCP, developmental and academic targets.
-For children with speech and language barriers, there is regular work with the provisions Speech and Language Therapist.
+The Hive â€“ our Enhanced Resource Provision (ERP) at Irlam Endowed, provides a specialist and nurturing educational environment for children with speech, language and communication needs.
+Some of our pupils may have a diagnosis of ASD and/or DLD.
+Children within the enhanced resource provision receive intensive teaching, which is personalised to their EHCP, developmental and academic targets.
+Our children receive regular speech and language therapy from our speech therapist and weekly follow up work from our ELKLAN trained TA.

 Pathways

 All children in The Hive take a full and active part in the life of the school.
 They join the mainstream children at playtimes and dinner times to allow for friendships to form and positive relationships to be built.
-Children in The Hive are also involved in whole school assemblies as well as join their mainstream classes for all trips and unique experiences.
+Children in The Hive are also involved in whole school assemblies as well as joining their mainstream classes for trips and unique experiences.

 Children within the provision will follow one of three curriculum paths:

-Pathway 1: Developmental to EYFS
+Pathway 1: Developmental leading to EYFS

 Pathway 2: EYFS Curriculum

-Pathway 3: National Curriculum
+Pathway 3: National Curriculum (Years 1-6)

 Pathways are based on children's needs and abilities and not on their chronological age.

 Children who are working below the EYFS curriculum will follow Pathway 1.
 This involves a personalised curriculum based on a child's developmental needs and in line with Development Matters and other key developmental milestones.
+The curriculum focuses on the child’s unique objectives taken from their EHCP.

 Integration within the mainstream